Kairouan: Later history

 Al-Idrisi described the city in the 12th century:The city of Kairouan is the mother of settlements and the capital of regions.
 It was once the greatest city of the West in its expanse, the most populous, the wealthiest, the most prosperous, the most finely built, and the most ambitious, with the most profitable trade, the highest tax revenues, the most flourishing markets, and the greatest commercial gains, while its people were also the most rebellious and the most arrogant of the ignorant, yet among its virtuous elite, the dominant qualities were adherence to righteousness, fulfillment of covenants, avoidance of doubtful matters, abstention from prohibitions, mastery of refined sciences, and an inclination toward moderation.
 But God Almighty afflicted it with the Arabs, and calamities befell it one after another, until nothing remained of it but fading ruins and obliterated traces.
 In our present time, only a portion of it is enclosed by an earthen wall.
 Its rulers are Arabs, who collect whatever revenues remain.
 A few people still reside there, engaged in modest trade with meager benefits.
 Scholars speculate that it will soon return to its former state of prosperity and grandeur.
 Its water supply is scarce, and its inhabitants drink from the great cistern (majel) within the city.
 This cistern is an architectural marvel, as it is built in a square shape with a tower-like structure rising in the center.
 Each side measures two hundred cubits, and it remains filled with water.
 Kairouan was originally two cities: one was Kairouan itself, and the other was Sabra.
 Sabra was the royal residence, and at the height of its prosperity, it contained three hundred baths—most of them private, while the rest were public for all people.
 Sabra, however, is now in complete ruin, devoid of any inhabitants.

 In the 13th century under the prosperous Hafsids dynasty that ruled Ifriqiya, the city started to emerge from its ruins.
 It is only under the Husainid Dynasty that Kairouan started to find an honorable place in the country and throughout the Islamic world.

 In 1881, Kairouan was taken by the French, after which non-Muslims were allowed access to the city.
 The French built the Sousse–Kairouan Decauville railway, which operated from 1882 to 1996, before it was regauged to gauge.

 The old city of Kairouan and its associated historic monuments became a UNESCO World Heritage Site in 1988.

 In December 2023, about 30m of wall near the Gate of the Leather Workers collapsed during restoration.
 Three masons were killed, and several others injured.

 Geography

 Location

-Kairouan, the capital of Kairouan Governorate, lies south of Sousse, 50 km from the east coast, 75 km from Monastir and 184 km from Tunis.
+Kairouan, the capital of Kairouan Governorate, lies west of Sousse, 50 km from the east coast, 75 km from Monastir and 184 km from Tunis.